 This one tip, if carried out with intention, will save you so much stinking money.
-Watch your favorite brick-and-mortar stores and online sites for giant sales especially on toys and games.
+Watch your favorite brick-and-mortar stores and online sites for giant sales and clearance events, especially on toys and games.
 Here are some big sale times to be planning on:

 - Target toy clearance in January and July